How do I know if my roller shutter motor is dead?

 How to check if your roller shutter motor is out of order?

-• The simplest way is topress on the control (switch) and lend an attentive ear to the trunk at the top of the window, to see if the engine makes the normal noise it usually does when it's running well.
+• The easiest way is topress on the control (switch) and lend an attentive ear to the trunk at the top of the window, to see if the engine makes the normal noise it usually does when it's running well.
 If it does, then the motor is working perfectly and you'll have to look elsewhere for the problem.

 • On the other hand, if the motor makes no noisethis means it is out of order or that the power supply is incorrect.
 To check that the motor is properly supplied with electricity, use a electronic tester to measure the voltage across the wires.
 This voltage must be around 220 V.